 Many people think that a brand is simply a logo, but it actually encompasses quite a bit more.
-A brand identity includes both the visual elements of a brand, such as the logo, typeface and colors, and the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.
+A brand identity includes both the visual elements of a brand, such as a logo, typeface, and colors, as week as the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.

 A brand identity is made up of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact with it.
 Essentially, your brand identity is the personality of your business and a promise to your customers.”

 A unique brand identity is not a requirement for effectively marketing a commercial property, but can certainly help under the right circumstances.